 WeSHAPE Project

-Developing women’s role in policy-making processes: shaping gender equity and inclusiveness in climate action for health and wellbeing in Nepal (also called WeSHAPE Project)
+Developing women’s role in policy-making processes: shaping gender equity and inclusiveness in climate action for health and wellbeing in Nepal (WeSHAPE Project)

 This project seeks to advance gender equity and social inclusion (GESI) in Nepal’s climate change and health policies through innovative and participatory research.
 By empowering marginalized women as agents of change and engaging policymakers in equitable partnerships, the initiative aims to dismantle barriers to inclusive decision-making.
 Employing creative methodologies such as storytelling, photovoice, and participatory policy-making workshops, the project will capture the lived experiences of women and translate them into actionable strategies for gender-sensitive governance.
 Aligned with the Sustainable Development Goals, this research not only addresses urgent local challenges but also establishes scalable models for inclusive policy processes that resonate on a global scale.